 BST Accounting Firm in Albany Had A Data Breach

-Well it happened.
-I received a letter, and shocking another Albany based business was most likely breached and customers data could have been accessed.
+Well, it happened.
+I received a letter, and shockingly another Albany-based business was most likely breached and customer’s data could have been accessed.
 If the recent attack on the Town of Colonie and the big attack on the City of Albany wasn’t enough.
 BST Accounting Firm in Albany had a data breach.

 The FBI is started issuing U.S. companies warnings last month, in an advisory to the private sector the FBI called for vigilance to combat the so-called Maze ransomware.
 The bureau said Maze began hitting U.S. companies and organizations in November of 2019.

 Just today Feb 18th, 2020 letters were received from BST began arriving in the mailboxes of Community Care Physicians patients, whose information may have been exposed in the security breach.
 The possibly leaked information includes protected health information, date of birth, and insurance coverage.
 While Arstechnica reported this on January 29th, 2020.
 BST actually states in the letter they were breached on December 7th.
 What is with the delay BST?

 The letter reads: